Often readers ask us about what is a blog, and how is it different from a website?

 Yes, anyone who wants to start a blog, can easily do so.

-Choosing the wrong blogging platform to start a blog is the most common mistake that beginners make.
-However, since you are here, you will not be making this mistake.
+With that said, choosing the wrong blogging platform to start a blog is the most common mistake that beginners make.
+But, since you are here, you will not be making this mistake.

-There are two types of WordPress: WordPress.com, which is a hosted solution, and WordPress.org also known as self-hosted WordPress.
+There are two types of WordPress: WordPress.com, which is a limited hosting service, and WordPress.org also known as self-hosted WordPress.
 See our guide on the difference between WordPress.com vs WordPress.org for more details.

-We recommend using WordPress.org because it gives you instant access to all WordPress features.
+We recommend using WordPress.org because it is open source which means you get instant access to all the powerful WordPress features.
 It also allows you to easily make money from your blog without any restriction.

 Want to learn more about WordPress?
-See our complete WordPress review for detailed breakdown of its features.
+See our complete WordPress review for detailed breakdown of its functionality.